 BRUCE BAKER Bruce has conducted over 500 workshops throughout the U.S. and Canada.
-Bruce owns Great Falls Collection gallery in Vermont and has sold his work to more than 120 shops, galleries and catalogs.
-His writings appear in the major trade publications in the visual arts.
-Bruce is one of our most sought after speakers on the subjects of Booth Construction, Marketing, Sales, Slide Presentations, Customer Service, Visual Merchandising, Trends that affect the Craft/Gift Business and Jewelry Display.
+Bruce owned Great Falls Collection gallery in Vermont and has sold his work to more than 120 shops, galleries and catalogs.
+His writings appear in major trade publications in the visual arts.
+He is a sought-after speaker with a vast knowledge of the business of art.

 HOPE DANIELS Hope Daniels has been editor of AmericanStyle and NICHE magazines since 1995.
 She has become the most important voice for the growth of cultural tourism and arts community development throughout the US and Canada.
 In addition to her magazine responsibilities, Daniels provides tips and resources about how artists can capture the attention of both local and national media.

 MEGAN AUMAN Megan Auman is a designer, maker, educator, and entrepreneur who has built a multi-faceted business around her passion for great design and sustainable business.
 Her eponymous jewelry line is sold in stores across the US and online.
 In 2009, Megan founded Designing an MBA to help designers and makers develop their business skills.